-The Fund's R6 class commenced operations on August 26, 2021.
-For the periods prior to the commencement of operations of the Fund's R6 class, the performance information shown below is for the Fund's IS class.
-Returns for the R6 class would be substantially similar to returns of the IS class because each share class is invested in the same portfolio of securities and returns would differ only to the extent that the two classes do not have the same expenses.
-The performance information for the IS class has not been adjusted to reflect the expenses applicable to the R6 class since the R6 class has a lower expense ratio than the expense ratio of the IS class.
+The Fund's R6 class commenced operations on June 11, 2021.
+For the periods prior to commencement of operations of the Fund's R6 class, the performance information shown below is for the Fund's IS class.
+The performance of the IS class has not been adjusted to reflect the expenses applicable to the R6 class since the R6 class has a lower expense ratio than the expense ratio of the IS class.
 In addition to Return Before Taxes, Return After Taxes is shown for the Fund's IS class to illustrate the effect of federal taxes on Fund returns.
-After-tax returns are shown only for the IS class and after-tax returns for the R6 class will differ from those shown for the IS class.
+After tax returns are shown only for IS class and after tax returns for R6 class will differ from those shown below for IS class.
 Actual after-tax returns depend on each investor's personal tax situation, and are likely to differ from those shown.
 After-tax returns are calculated using a standard set of assumptions.
 The stated returns assume the highest historical federal income and capital gains tax rates.
 These after-tax returns do not reflect the effect of any applicable state and local taxes.
-After-tax returns are not relevant to investors holding Shares through a 401(k) plan, an Individual Retirement Account (IRA) or other tax-advantaged investment plans.
+After-tax returns are not relevant to investors holding Shares through tax-deferred programs such as a 401(k) plan, an Individual Retirement Account or other tax-advantaged investment plan.